-Of note, if due to unforeseen illness or absence the clerk's total clinical time ends up less than 30 half days during these 4 weeks, they will not be permitted to sit the FM final exam and may be required to complete make-up time.
+However, be aware that there is a critical minimum number (30) of clinics for both the rural/regional and urban blocks.
 TO BE VERY CLEAR, THIS IS NOT THE MINIMUM A CLERK MUST WORK.
 THE CLERKS SHOULD BE WORKING THE EQUIVALENT OF FULL-TIME AS WRITTEN ABOVE.
 THIS RULE IS ONLY IN PLACE FOR RARE CIRCUMSTANCES AND REFLECTS ABSOLUTE MINIMUMS.